2018h 26

 When Diana Berrouet-Garcia, sister-in-law of Olivier Berrouet (technical director at Petrus), arrived at Petit Village in the summer of 2015, few expected better times to come quickly to this property.
 She followed previous technical director Marielle Cazaux, who moved to La Conseillante the same year.

 She immediately introduced a rigorous selection of the grapes in vineyards and at the sorting table, starting with the 2015 harvest.
 Each plot was vinified separately, and only grapes from old vines went to make Grand Vin.
 With one "touch", wine quality increased significantly, and the 2015 vintage marked a new era for this property.
-The following vintages, 2016, 2017 and 2018, confirmed with a vengeance that the progress made at Petit Village has resulted in much better wine with more precision and focus.
+The following vintages, 2016, 2017, 2018, 2019, and 2020, confirmed with a vengeance that the progress made at Petit Village has resulted in much better wines than before, with more precision and focus.
+Massive applause to Diana Garcia-Berrouet for her work!

 -----